flame-engine/flame-crates-example/tutorial/article.md

 > Checkpoint: [e09221e](https://github.com/luanpotter/flame-example/commit/e09221e86c8f959bab1870173fa856f7f00f1951)

-This is draw in the default font, and you can use the fontFamily property to specify a different common system font, but probably in your game you will want to add a custom one.
+This is drawn in the default font, and you can use the fontFamily property to specify a different common system font; though, probably, in your game, you will want to add a custom one.

 So I headed to 1001fonts.com and got [this pretty commercial free Halo font](www.1001fonts.com/halo3-font.html) as a TTF.
-Again, just drop the file in `assets/fonts`, but now it must be imported differently in the pubspec.
-Instead of adding one more asset, there is a dedicated font tag, witch is commented by default with complete instructions on how to add the fonts.
+Again, just drop the file in `assets/fonts`, but now it must be imported differently in the `pubspec.yaml` file.
+Instead of adding one more asset, there is a dedicated font tag, which is commented by default with complete instructions on how to add the fonts.
 So, assign it a name and do something like:

 ```yaml
     fonts: